luangjokaj/wordpressify/README.md

 Ideally all the heavy bitmaps should be managed through the [Media Library](https://codex.wordpress.org/Media_Library_Screen) of WordPress.
 So try and only store SVG or minimal assets in your theme directory to keep the template as light as possible.

+In the production build the bitmaps and SVG's will go thrugh a **minification** process.

 ## Fonts
 Fonts are always special.
 Your fonts should be stored in: